Probing spacetime fluctuations using cold atom traps: Introduction

 In this paper we investigate the energy shift of quantum bound states due to spacetime fluctuations.
-We shall refer to this phenomenon as the ``gravitational Lamb shift'', even though the quantum states may be confined by non-gravitational interactions.
-The possibility of energy shift due to spacetime fluctuations has been previously noticed \cite{Garay1998}.
-Here we proposed a realistic scenario where such an effect could be measured.
 We have in mind a large number of trapped cold atom and but trapped molecules may also be relevant.
-For such a system, the gravitational Lamb shift is most important for its center-of-mass (CM) wavefunction.
-However the size of the effect is generally quite small.

-A natural analogy with gravitational wave detectors fortuitously emerges in this work, which makes possible significant amplifications of the effect by elongated coherent atom traps.
-The trap acts as a quantum detector for zero-point energy gravitons.
-The resulting gravitational Lamb shift not only scales cubically with the number of atoms, but also quadratically with the longitudinal extension of the trap, leading to an energy increase of 1 \% using a 5 cm long trap with $10^8$ rubidium atoms.
-The required number of cold atoms and the physical size of the atom trap are not far-fetched from currently being achieved in the laboratory \cite{Sauer2001, Arnold2006}.

-\textit{Position oscillations under vacuum EM fluctuations.}---Let us begin by recapitulating Welton's theory of the Lamb shift of a non-relativist electron in a hydrogen atom \cite{Welton1948}.
-The phenomenon has a neat semiclassical explanation in terms of a small gain of the electron's average potential energy due to its position oscillation induced by a stochastic classical EM radiation field at zero temperature $T=0$.
+For such a system, the energy shift is most important for its center-of-mass wavefunction.
+This motivates us to investigate the position oscillation of a particle that models the center of mass quantum state of a trapped Bose-Einstein condensate coupled to the zero-point fluctuations of the gravitational field.
+A semiclassical analysis is performed that allows to calculate the mean square amplitude of the oscillation.
+In analogy with the Lamb shift in quantum electrodynamics, this gives rise to an upshift of the energy of the trapped condensates.
+We show that for an elongated trap, the energy shift scales quadratically with the length as well as cubically with the total number of atoms.